cellgeni/GBM-stuff/annotations/README.md

 **ann2SR.py** - is more advanced version of **categorical_ann2SR.py** as it contains table with fractional distribution of VISIUM spot (which has a certain size) across all ROIs.
 Also there is a hierarchical information about the ROIs, their level, "children" (ROIs within a given ROI) and "parents" (all ROIs that contain given ROI).
 Spatial table of fractional spational distribution is saved in ```adata.obs``` and hierarchical information about ROIs is saved in ``` adata.uns[‘rois_hierarchy’] ```

 Both of the functions use the same input (csv file) and output (output folder path)

+## Preparation

+Install conda environment using **environment.yml**.
+Make sure you have admin credentials for OMERO before running the script.
+Make a csv table file with information about OMERO ID of the sample, path to SpaceRanger output and rotational information.
+See **example.csv**

 ## Running